 Most gift boxes are cardboard, which many recycling programs will accept for recycling.
-Gift bags, on the other hand, are often a glossy paper that may be harder to recycle.
-But the good thing about both is that they are reusable.
-I never have to purchase a new gift bag or box; I just reuse ones I’ve received.
+Gift bags, on the other hand, are glossy or shiny.
+Like glossy and shiny wrapping paper, they’re likely not recyclable.
+But the good thing about both gift bags and boxes is that they are reusable.
+I never have to purchase a new gift bag or box; I just reuse the ones I’ve received.

 However, if they have gotten damaged to the point you don’t want to use them again, check out our Recycling Search for locations where you can recycle gift boxes and gift bags.
 Be sure to add your ZIP code to the search form to get local results.

 I absolutely adore people who use fabric ribbons and bows to decorate gifts they give me — it allows me to add to my ribbon stash and use them to gussy up my gifts to others!
 There’s really no reason to throw out fabric ribbon; if you don’t want it (and why on earth wouldn’t you?), I’m sure you can find someone close to you who does.

 I also suggest keeping and reusing plastic ribbons and bows, but for an entirely different reason.
 These inexpensive adornments cannot be recycled, and if you don’t plan to keep or reuse them, they have to be thrown out.
 One more reason to invest in some thick fabric ribbon, or simply avoid it altogether!